ImiPataki/minuscule_agent/readme.md

 ## Introduction
 Welcome to the *minuscule_agent* repository!
 This project hosts a minimal but powerful AI agent, designed for efficiency and ease of use.
-It can work with multiple APIs to perform a task that involves calling multiple APIs and feeding the results into each other.
+It can work with multiple APIs to perform a task that involves calling multiple endpoints and feeding the results into each other.
 It learns on the fly about how to use the APIs.

 ## Installation